Automattic/wp-calypso/docs/guide/hello-world.md

 ```

 * `page()` will set up the route `/hello-world` and run some functions when it's matched.
-* The `:domain?` is because we want to support site specific pages for our hello-world route.
+* The `:site?` is because we want to support site specific pages for our hello-world route.
 * Each function is invoked with `context` and `next` arguments.
 * We are passing the `siteSelection` function from the main "My Sites" controller, which handles the site selection process.
 * Next, we are passing the `navigation` function, also from the main "My Sites" controller, which inserts the sidebar navigation into `context.secondary`.